Gatsby multi-app projects

 Drupal is just one example of a backend CMS that can be used with this pattern, and at the bottom of this page are a few additional guides for alternatives that work well on Platform.sh.

-Next, you’re going to need a couple tools to be able to interact with your Platform.sh project, two of which you likely already have.
+Next, you need a couple tools to interact with your Platform.sh project, one of which you likely already have.

-Second, in this guide you interact with your Platform.sh project from both your browser and the command line using the Platform.sh CLI.
-Both utilize our API so that you can make changes to your projects, but the CLI will be the tool you use the most in this guide.
-Below are a set of installation commands for different operating systems:
+The Platform.sh CLI.
+This lets you interact with your Platform.sh project from the command line.
+You can also use your browser, but the CLI is the tool you use the most in this guide.
+Install it for your operating system: